Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set to `true` to enable blinded blocks production, a prerequisite for the [builder network](../../how-to/configure/builder-network.md).
-When [`--validators-builder-registration-default-enabled`](#validators-builder-registration-default-enabled) is enabled this option is enabled automatically.
+Enables or disables blinded blocks production, a prerequisite for the [builder network](../../how-to/configure/builder-network.md).
+When [`--validators-builder-registration-default-enabled`](#validators-builder-registration-default-enabled) is enabled, this option is enabled automatically.
 The default is `false`.

 ### `validators-proposer-config`